devtut/generate/docs/csharp/getting-started-with-c-language.md

 ---
-metaTitle: "Getting started with C# Language"
+metaTitle: "C# | Getting started with C# Language"
 description: "Creating a new console application (Visual Studio), Creating a new project in Visual Studio (console application) and Running it in Debug mode, Creating a new program using Mono, Creating a new program using .NET Core, Creating a new query using LinqPad, Creating a new project using Xamarin Studio"
 ---